perfsonar/perfsonar-workshop/README.md

 I usually adapt the following variables for my workshop setups:

-  - `edupert_domain` as a fake domain to use between the lab hosts
+  - `ps_domain` as a fake domain to use between the lab hosts (but can also be used to define all your hosts hostname, see playbook/corrections.yml)
   - `edupert_username` as the username that workshop participants will use to connect to the lab hosts
   - `edupert_timezone` to set a time zone that is the same as where the workshop is happening
   - `perfsonar_web_passwd` to define the web password used at the perfSONAR GUI